uber/graph.gl/docs/api-reference/node.md

 # Node Class

-The `Node` class is the base class of the node, which provides a list of basic util functions to be used through the applications.
+The `Node` class is the base class of the node, which provides a list of basic util functions to be used through out the applications.

 ## Constructor